 Similar functionality can be found in 2G and 3G, where Network Identity and time zone (NITZ) information can be broadcast (see 3GPP TS 22.042 for details).
 Other cellular radio standards have equivalent features.

 Unfortunately, the commonality among most standards is that the sending of this information is optional and therefore not universally available on all networks.

-Network Time Protocol (NTP) is often used to obtain relatively precise UTC time information.
+Network Time Protocol (NTP) is often used to obtain relatively precise Unix epoch time

-Android supports the synchronization of its system time with that of an NTP server out-of-the-box
+information.
+Android supports the synchronization of its system time with that of an NTP server

 updates system time when it goes out-of-sync and a carrier has not recently provided a NITZ update.

 AUTO_TIME when NITZ is not available, the system checks immediately

 Simplicity, supported by Android.